Odeyiany2/Academic-Research-Assistant-RAG-Project/README.md

 * LangChain: generate embeddings for the doument and process user queries

-* MongoDB: store the generated embeddings in vector store
+* ChromaDB: store the generated embeddings in vector store

 * Streamlit: For the deployment of the chatbot